marcusts/Com.MarcusTS.ResponsiveTasks/README.md

 # Fixing TPL Using Responsive Tasks:

 >**IMPORTANT**
->* See the complete [Responsive Tasks Demo](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasksDemo) which is referenced below.
+>* See the complete [Modern App Demo](https://github.com/marcusts/Com.MarcusTS.ModernAppDemo) which is referenced below.
 >* This library is also available on [NuGet](https://www.nuget.org/packages/Com.MarcusTS.ResponsiveTasks).